hilmanski/staticfile-to-mysql/README.md

 -insert into query for each of your column

 # Assumption
-1. It assumes you put it inside "blog" folder, feel free to change it
+1. It assumes all your static files/contents are inside "blog" folder, feel free to change it
 2. It assumes the file structure as follows:
 ```
 +++